A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Modeling tensegrity structures

-A Class-$k$ ($k{>}1$) tensegrity system allows the use of frictionless pin joints (or ball joints in the 3D case), each of which can connect up to $k$ different rigid members.
+A Class-$k~(k > 1)$ tensegrity structure allows the use of torqueless ball joints, each of which can connect up to $k$ different rigid members.
 Depending on the placements of basic points, there are two modeling methods.